MileHacker Logo

 Religious & Public Holidays

-Public holidays in Romania affect business hours and public transport.
+Public holidays in Romania affect opening hours and public transport.
 These include New Year's Day, Orthodox Easter, May 1st (May Day (in many countries)), St. Mary's Day (August 15th), St. Andrew's Day (November 30th), Independence Day (December 1st), and Orthodox Christmas.
 Many businesses close or have reduced hours; public transport may run less frequently.

 Holiday Impact